The Global FlyFisher

 Creating an imitation

 With outset in the above you can start making an imitation.
 There's a whole bunch of these already, but only few that really imitate (like in look like) a real shrimp.
 I know very well that the fish don't care much about the precision in our imitative flies.
 After all they do take Glitter Shrimps and Pink Pigs, which only with a wild stretch of imagination look like a shrimp.
-But if you want to fish with something that you say look like a shrimp, you need a limited size, translucency, fairly short legs and antennae and eyes that sit close to the body.
+But if you want to fish with something that you say look like a shrimp, you need a correct size, proper translucency, fairly short legs and antennae and eyes that sit close to the body.

 Should we imitate?